pupil-labs/pupil-docs/developer-docs/windows.md

 - Unzip OpenCV to your work dir and rename dir to `opencv`
 - Copy `opencv\build\x64\vc14\bin\opencv_world320.dll` to `pupil_external`

+### Include pupil_external in PATH variable

+- Follow the instructions under the System Environment Variables section above to add a new environment variable to PATH
+- Add the following folder: `C:\work\pupil\pupil_external`
+- Restart your computer so that the PATH variable is refreshed

 ### Modify pupil_detectors setup.py

 - Open `pupil\pupil_src\capture\pupil_detectors\setup.py`